International Association of

 In the AVID program, IAADP members can call an 800 number and obtain the name of a local veterinarian willing to provide the microchipping.
 Until the information is recorded in the AVID lost dog recovery data base, the veterinarian's record provides the same coverage.
 The assistance dog team is therefore protected from the moment they leave the veterinarian.
 AVID will replace the microchip so it does not cost the veterinarian any money to do it.
 AVID also provides "partners" with free registration in PETRACK, its own registry.
 Details on how to implement the offer will be provided in new member information packet.

 To be eligible to receive any partner benefits, the partner's signature must be on file (see membership form).

 Assistance Dog Partnership Support NetworkAlthough developed as a consumer advocacy effort, the IAADP welcomes advice and input from all those with a personal or professional interest in the assistance dog field.
 It seeks to foster a sense of community among all the stakeholders in the success of the assistance dog movement.

-In addition to staying in touch through Partners' Forum, subscriber members are given the opportunity to attend and participate in the annual ADI/IAADP Conference workshops and IAADP Annual Meeting and the ADI/IAADP Banquet.
-To obtain more information about IAADP's activities or if interested in volunteering to help with special projects or the conference, you may contact Joan Froling, IAADP Editor, at 38691 Filly Drive, Sterling Hts., MI 48310; or call (586)826-3938.
+In addition to staying in touch through Partners' Forum, subscriber members are given the opportunity to attend and participate in conference workshops, webinars, banquets, annual meetings and other special events.
+To obtain more information about IAADP's activities or if interested in volunteering to help with special projects or the conference, please contact us.
+See IAADPs CONTACT PAGE for details.

 Return to IAADP home page